Contributors: Hjax, catbomb, Lussless

 Racecourse Analysis

-Properly understanding and utilizing skills is extremely important when building a competitive Uma: An A+ scoring Uma that is well-built for a specific track will easily outperform a higher scoring Uma with general skills.
-Useful skills, however, change on a track-by-track basis because of their specific activation conditions.
+Properly understanding and utilizing Skills is extremely important when building a competitive Uma: An A+ scoring Uma that is well-built for a specific Track will easily outperform a higher scoring Uma with generic Skills.
+Useful Skills, however, change on a track-by-track basis because of their specific Activation Conditions.

-Therefore, analyzing the track is the highest priority when preparing for Champions Meeting.
+Therefore, analyzing the Track is of highest priority when preparing for Champions Meeting.

 The Accel Zone

-Outside of the basics, such as high Speed and meeting Stamina requirements, the most important factor in winning races is acceleration.
-At the Final Leg of the track, an Uma enters her last spurt and begins to accelerate to her Top Speed.
-Finding acceleration skills that consistently activate within the Accel Zone is by far the most important thing to consider when analyzing a racetrack.
+Outside of the basics such as high Speed and meeting Stamina requirements, the most important factor in winning Races is Acceleration.
+At the Final Leg, or the Accel Zone, of the Track, an Uma enters her Last Spurt and begins to accelerate to her Top Speed.
+Finding Acceleration Skills that consistently activate within the Accel Zone is by far the most important thing to consider when analyzing a racetrack.

 INFO